projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN Architecture
 *****************

-ACRN is a type-I hypervisor that runs on top of bare metal.
-It supports Intel APL & KBL platforms and can be easily extended to support future platforms.
-ACRN implements a hybrid VMM architecture, using a privileged service VM to manage I/O devices and provide I/O mediation.
-Multiple user VMs can be supported, running Ubuntu or Android OS as the User VM.
+ACRN is a type 1 hypervisor that runs on top of bare metal.
+It supports certain :ref:`Intel platforms <hardware>` and can be easily extended to support future platforms.
+ACRN implements a hybrid VMM architecture, using a privileged Service VM to manage I/O devices and provide I/O mediation.
+Multiple User VMs can be supported, running Ubuntu or Android OS.

 ACRN 1.0
 ========

-ACRN 1.0 is designed mainly for auto use cases such as SDC & IVI.
+ACRN 1.0 is designed mainly for auto use cases such as SDC and IVI.

 Instrument cluster applications are critical in the Software Defined Cockpit (SDC) use case, and may require functional safety certification